 Honestly, Plymouth is delightful!
 It’s (obviously) located in Plymouth, Massachusetts, inside Pilgrim Memorial State Park.
 Plymouth Rock is definitely the main attraction of the area, and it is located right alongside the beach.
 It’s in a surprisingly tranquil and scenic location, given the hustle and bustle of the East Coast we had previously experienced, and which is only a few hours away.
 It’s located only 50 minutes from Boston and 1 hour from Salem, making it a very doable day trip if you’re ever in the area visiting either.

 A major American historical icon, Americans grow up hearing about Plymouth Rock in every history class from kindergarten to senior year.
 While it’s widely believed that this was the landing place of the Mayflower pilgrims, it was just one single man, a 94-year-old Plymouth church elder named Thomas Faunce, who declared it as such.
 There is no written record of the rock in either of the two important primary sources on the founding of Plymouth Colony (Mourt’s Relation by Edward Winslow written in 1622 and Bradford’s History of Plymouth Plantation written between 1630 and 1651).
-Faunce said this because there were plans to build a wharf, which would have buried the rock.
-He wanted to save it.
+Faunce made this claim when plans to build a wharf, which would have buried the rock, started being made and he wanted to save it.
 It’s been recorded that Faunce’s father arrived in the colony in 1623 aboard the ship Anne, just two years after the Mayflower landing.
 Faunce was born in 1647, when many of the Mayflower pilgrims were still alive and well, and it’s assumed he would have known them.
 Therefore, he was believable and believed.

 The rock is completely encased in a mausoleum-type structure, which you enter and then view it from above.
 Viewing Plymouth Rock is free and completely open to the public, and getting a good view of the rock wasn’t an issue.
-The rock actually used to be quite larger.
+The rock was obviously split in two and put back together, and there’s a reason why.
 In 1774, Colonel Theophilus Cotton (you just don’t hear names like that anymore) and the townsfolk of Plymouth decided to move the rock.
-Well, it ended up splitting in two.
+Well, it ended up splitting in two a.
 They left the bottom half at the wharf and brought the top half to Plymouth’s town meeting hall.

 After that, they moved a piece of it, yet again.
 A large portion was broken off the chunk of rock located at the town hall and relocated to Pilgrim Hall in 1834.
 Then in 1867, the large Victorian style mausoleum-style covering was completed at the wharf portion of the rock.
 Afterwards, in 1880, the top portion of the rock located at Pilgrim Hall was moved back and rejoined the bottom half of the rock at the wharf.
 The number “1620” was then carved into it.